jbeta02/warehouse-autoloader-robot/README.md

 - Created custom urdf file for robot (using simplified robot, finalized version is work in progress).

 ### Loader Arm
+- Using Franka Emika Panda Arm for cargo loading and unloading.
 - Using ROS2 Control for interacting with robot hardware.
 - Custom launch file for starting simulation and spawn robot.
 - Using MoveIt to control robot arm and trajectory execution (Work in progress).